 Guava Jelly buds are a sweet-smelling treat even before they’re consumed.
 The plant’s slender-bladed leaves are medium green, and the flower clusters are a lime colour due to the sparkling clear golden trichomes.
 Calyxes are large and oval shaped.
 Their long pistils start out more yellow than white, then change to deep pink as the buds ripen.

 Growth pattern of Guava Jelly by White Label

-White Label Guava Jelly feminized cannabis seeds can grow well in a greenhouse or outdoors in a warm Mediterranean climate, as long as they have daily access to direct sunlight throughout the growing season.
-Growing outdoors also allows this Sativa-heavy hybrid to reach its full size, and greatly increases the yield.
+White Label Guava Jelly feminized cannabis seeds are 50% indica, 50% sativa.
+They grow well in a greenhouse, or outdoors in a Mediterranean climate, as long as they have daily access to direct sunlight.
+Growing outdoors allows this hybrid to reach its full size, and greatly increases the yield.

 Guava Jelly is a vigorous strain and can thrive in favourable outdoor conditions.
 However, it may require support from stakes or a trellis, as its slender branches may be weighed down by buds at the end of the summer.

 The height of Guava Jelly can be controlled indoors by flowering the plants when they’re small.
 As this strain generally triples its height in the flowering stage, clones can be put into flower at 20 cm to 30 cm, to achieve a final height that’s under 100 cm.
 The strain’s tendency to produce branches that grow upwards rather than outwards makes it suitable for the Sea of Green (SOG) training method.

 The original Guava Jelly seed plants often benefit from a longer vegetation time.
 Their height and structure can be optimised for indoor grow-spaces by pruning plants to create multiple stems (AKA topping).
 Supercropping or the Screen of Green (ScrOG) method are also effective.